aai-institute/pyDVL/docs/40-influence.rst

 The influence function (IF) is a method to quantify the effect (influence) that each training point has on the parameters of a model, and by extension on any function thereof.
-In particular, it is possible to estimate how much each training sample affects the error on a test point, making the IF really useful for understanding and debugging models.
-It is in a sense similar to, and sometimes used with together with valuation functions, but have are more solid theoretical foundation.
+In particular, it is possible to estimate how much each training sample affects the error on a test point, making the IF useful for understanding and debugging models.

 pyDVL implements several methods for the efficient computation of the IF for machine learning.